 You love to ski but you’re not satisfied with just any old rinky-dink slope.

 You want the very best.
 If that’s you, you’ve come to the right place.
-This comprehensive ranking of America’s 25 best ski resorts will tell you everything you need to know about skiing — and staying the night — at any one of America’s 25 best ski resorts.
+This comprehensive ranking of the best ski resorts in America will tell you everything you need to know about skiing — and staying the night — at any one of America’s 25 best ski resorts.

 Have you already skied at one of the resorts in our ranking?
 Or maybe this is your year to try one or two — or three!
 Maybe you’ll put together a multi-year plan and mark all of these top resorts off your list.
 Or perhaps you’re just anxiously watching the sky, waiting for the first fresh pow of the season to fall so you can strap on some sticks and get out to your local resort.

 Regardless of why you’re here, let this list tie you over until you can make it up the mountain.
-Here’s RAVE Reviews’ ranking of America’s 25 best ski resorts.
+Here’s RAVE Reviews’ ranking of the best ski resorts in America.